nfejes/PEP-457-notes/README.md

 ```
 where each positional only parameter is preceded by either `~` or `/`.
 However this syntax was rejected since it clutters the defintion more than necessary.
 Something that is noted in the discussion in [3] is that if parameter `c` in `def foo(a,b,c,d)` is positional only, then `a` and `b` must also be positional only to.
 Thus it is not necessary to specify that each parameter is positional only, but we can group them together with the PEP 457 `/` syntax.

+## Problems with the proposal
+With the new syntax, it would be possible to create very complex function parameter declarations, especially if nested optional groups are used.
+This might be a disadvantage since it might actually be harder to read such declarations compared to using multiple function definitions in the documentation.

 For example, say that you have a function `bar(a,b,c,d)`, where you want to be able to call
 * `bar(a,b,c,d)`
 * `bar(b,c,d)`